-[26] The primary objective of this work is to determine the behavior of the attenuation coefficient, as parameters such as ice thickness and wave period are varied, and also to compare these results to those already existing for simplified two-dimensional models of the MIZ and experimental data.
-This requires us to extract an attenuation coefficient from our three-dimensional model.
-The process that is required to achieve this is complicated by the occurrence of constructive and destructive coherence.
-For instance, waves may resonate over the length of a row and a row separation if this scale occurs too many times (so-called Bragg resonance) [see Bennetts and Squire, 2009b], and this will produce an artificially large attenuation over a wide range of periods.
-It is also possible for resonances emanating from individual rows to contaminate results unless care is taken in the calculation of the attenuation coefficient.
+The primary objective of this work is to determine the behavior of the attenuation 209 coefficient, as parameters such as ice thickness and wave period are varied, and also to 210 compare these results to those already existing for simplified, two-dimensional models of 211 the MIZ and experimental data.
+This requires us to extract an attenuation coefficient 212 from our three-dimensional model.
+The process that is required to achieve this is com-213 plicated by the occurrence of constructive and destructive coherence.
+For instance, waves 214 may resonate over the length of a row and a row separation if this scale occurs too many 215 times [so-called Bragg resonance, see Bennetts and Squire, 2009b] and this will produce 216 an artificially large attenuation over a wide range of periods.
+It is also possible for reso-217 nances emanating from individual rows to contaminate results unless care is taken in the 218 calculation of the attenuation coefficient.
+219

-[27] An established method to avoid these inhibiting resonance effects is to perform ensemble averaging [see Kohout and Meylan, 2008].
-Specifically, we construct E as a function of $\Lambda$ by taking the mean of the transmitted energies given by a large number of arrays, typically 100, in which certain key parameters are distributed normally around given values.
-The exponential decay, described in equation (3), of this averaged function is then calculated using a least squares approach to yield the attenuation coefficient $\alpha$ .
-In the Results section, the particular methods of averaging used are described in detail along with their relation to the type of resonance that necessitates their implementation.
+An established method to avoid these inhibiting resonance effects is to perform ensemble 220 averaging see Kohout and Meylan, 2008.
+Specifically, we construct E as a function of 221 $\Lambda$ by taking the mean of the transmitted energies given by a large number of arrays, 222 typically one hundred, in which certain key parameters are distributed normally around 223 given values.
+The exponential decay, described in equation (3), of this averaged function 224 is then calculated using a least squares approach to yield the attenuation coefficient $\alpha$ .
+225 In the results section the particular methods of averaging used will be described in detail 226 and their relation to the type of resonance that necessitates their implementation.
+227

-3. Simulation of Attenuation in the MIZ
+3. Simulation of attenuation in the MIZ

-[28] In this section, the relative influence of the various parameters that exist in the problem on the rate of attenuation is investigated.
-In doing so, we wish to extend the study of Kohout and Meylan [2008].
-Using a two-dimensional model of the MIZ, Kohout and Meylan [2008] found that the rate of attenuation is primarily determined by ice thickness and wave period.
-Clearly, thickness and period will also be important parameters in our model.
-However, in our three-dimensional model, there are many additional features that may be of importance to the passage of waves through an ice-covered ocean that can be investigated.
+In this section the relative influence of the various parameters that exist in the problem on the rate of attenuation will be investigated.
+In doing so we wish to extend the study of Kohout and Meylan [2008].
+Using a two-dimensional model of the MIZ, Kohout and

+Meylan [2008] found that the rate of attenuation is primarily determined by ice thickness and wave period.
+Clearly thickness and period will also be important parameters in our model.
+However, in our three-dimensional model there are many additional features that may be of importance to the passage of waves through an ice-covered ocean can be investigated.